 Community Connections Free Clinic

-- Community Connections Free Clinic is a free clinic in nearby Dodgeville, Wisconsin, that provides basic health care for those who cannot afford or access medical services in Iowa County and surrounding areas.
+- This free clinic in nearby Dodgeville, Wisconsin, provides basic health care for those who cannot afford or access medical services in Iowa County and surrounding areas.

 - Residents can provide primary care and urgent care services to uninsured residents of a predominantly agricultural county, through in-person visits or telemedicine.